> Tony Rose > Songs > The Parson and the Clerk

 ; Geoffrey Thorn]

-The first well-known version of this song about sins, The Parson and the Clerk, is Phil Tanner’s recording made on 22 April 1949 at Penmaen that was included on the anthology Songs of Animals and Other Marvels (The Folk Songs of Britain Volume 10; Caedmon 1961; Topic 1970), in 1968 on his eponymous EFDSS album, Phil Tanner, and in 2003 on his Veteran anthology CD The Gower Nightingale.
-Roy Palmer commented in the latter’s notes:
+The first well-known version of this song about sins is Phil Tanner’s recording of The Parson and the Clerk, made on 22 April 1949 at Penmaen, that was included on the anthology Songs of Animals and Other Marvels (The Folk Songs of Britain Volume 10; Caedmon 1961; Topic 1970), in 1968 on his eponymous EFDSS album, Phil Tanner, and in 2003 on his Veteran anthology CD The Gower Nightingale.
+Roy Palmer noted:

 For many years it was thought that Phil Tanner’s version of this song, first recorded in 1949, was unique.
 In 1979, though, Mike Yates recorded Walter Pardon (1914-96) of Norfolk singing it.
 Then a Mrs. Brenda Bentall of Tonbridge, Kent, wrote to me (Roy Palmer) in 1982 to say that not only did she remember a verse of the song which she learned before 1934 but that she had a printed copy.
 This turned out to be an item of sheet music “sung with immense success” by G. H. Macdermott (1845-1901), and written and composed by Geoffrey Thorn (pseudonym of Charles Townley, 1843-1905) which Hopwood & Crew of London published in 1882.
 Tanner would have been twenty when it came out.
 His memorable performance, almost lapsing into speech at times, is full of infectious gusto.

 Tony Rose recorded The Parson and the Clerk in 1970 for his first album, Young Hunting.
-He commented in the album sleeve notes:
+He noted:

 The Parson and the Clerk comes from traditional singer Phil Tanner of Gower, South Wales.
 In a way the song has something in common with Robin Hood and the Bishop of Hereford.
 Again the hypocrisy of the clergy is exposed—to the obvious relief of the clerk, and from an objective point of view, there is little doubt as to which of the characters appears in the more favourable light.